TO: John Edward Hopcroft, Cornell University, Gates Hall, Ithaca, NY

 Dear Prof. Dr. John Hopcroft:

 I am looking at data structure from a rather idiosyncratic place.
-We are exploring applications beginning at the smallest possible scale, assuming it to be the Planck scale, and going to largest (Age of the Universe, Observable Universe), all within just 202 base-2 exponential notations or doublings.
+We are exploring applications beginning at the smallest possible scale, assuming it to be the Planck scale, and going to largest (Age of the Universe, Observable Universe), all within just 202 base-2 exponential notations.
 I am most interested in your conceptual framework for singular value decomposition and its application using continuity and symmetry within the Planck scale to follow its progressive expansion into the large-scale universe and to the present time.

 Silliness perhaps.
 Idiosyncratic for sure.
 It all started in a high school geometry class in December 2011.